-The Master in Cultural Property Protection in Crisis Response is designed for civilian and military personnel wishing to specialize in the protection of material and immaterial cultural property in time of crisis (e.g. wars, calamities).
+In this context the Master in Cultural Property Protection in Crisis Response is designed for civilian and military personnel wishing to specialize in the protection of tangible and intangible cultural property in crisis scenarios (e.g. wars, calamities).

-Its goal is to provide every participants with a multidisciplinary background to prepare a future generation of professionals with a multidisciplinary background and advanced expertise in the protection of cultural property in time of crisis and, more widely, in increasing the capacities to enhance the role of culture for addressing the social reconciliation and economic recovery of affected areas..
+The programme aims at preparing a future generation of professionals with a multidisciplinary background and advanced expertise in the protection of cultural property in time of crisis and, more widely, in increasing the capacities to enhance the role of culture for addressing the social reconciliation and economic recovery of affected areas.

-Depending on each participant’s background and interests, the program is ideal for members of Armed Forces deployed in field operations, civilians working in non-governmental organizations that operate in critical scenarios, managers of cultural sites and graduates that wish to develop a career in this field.
+Depending on each participant’s background and interests, the programme is addressed to Armed Forces personnel deployed in field operations, civilians working in non-governmental organizations which operate in critical scenarios, managers of cultural sites and graduates who wish to develop a career in this field.

-Through a combination of lectures, seminars and practical exercises selected students will acquire:
+Through a combination of lectures, seminars and practical exercises, the participants will acquire:

 The Course is worth a total of 60 credits (CFU - Crediti Formativi Universitari), for a total amount of 1.500 hours, divided as follows: